 - You can achieve a lot more change in a lot less time than you may feel.

 In this article, we’ll discuss each of these in greater detail.
 It’s important to note that getting to a place in yourself where you consciously and subconsciously resonate with these realizations takes time and practice.
 As always, we encourage being patient, loving, and understanding with yourself on your journey.
 If you have any questions, comments, or concerns, please kindly comment below or contact us – we’d love to hear from you.

 The first key realization that will empower you to manifest conscious change in your life is:

-1. Affirmations and positive beliefs don’t fix negative thoughts, emotions, and attitudes, they suppress them.
+Affirmations and positive beliefs don’t resolve the negative thoughts, emotions, and attitudes that create resistance in our lives.

 Affirmations and positive beliefs are wonderful tools.
 That said, many times we find people using them when something else could be helping them more.
 Affirmations are excellent for creating change as long as the foundation where you lay them is pure.

 Consider this: whenever we want to achieve something, there’s usually several parts of us that have disempowering negative thoughts, emotions, and perspectives about our capacity and likelihood to achieve what we want.
 For example, we might feel that we can’t do it, it will take too long, it won’t work, we don’t deserve it, or some other (usually several other) disempowering negative thoughts, emotions, and attitudes.